o3de/sig-simulation/testing-guidance/workflow-tests/ai/ai-lkg-workflows.md

 Testing in this area should focus on the AI functionality provided in the Recast Navigation gem.

-## General Animation Docs
+## General AI Docs
 * [O3DE Dev Docs: Recast Navigation](https://deploy-preview-1693--o3deorg.netlify.app/docs/user-guide/interactivity/navigation-and-pathfinding/recast-navigation/)

 ## Common Issues to Watch For

 Test guidance will sometimes note specific issues to watch for.
 The common issues below should be watched for through all testing, even if unrelated to the current workflow being tested.
-- Asset processor errors when saving animation settings
+- Asset processor errors when saving levels with Recast NavMesh related components.
 - Warnings or Errors that appear in the Editor Console Log while setting up or running scenes.
 - Errors appearing in the Animation Editor's Log Window view.
 - Path Finding doesn't obey collisions.